LCDB 1.1: A Database Illustrating Learning Curves Are More Ill-Behaved Than Previously Thought

 \section{Broader Discussion about LCDB 1.1}

-\paragraph{Resource Usage and Green Machine Learning. } The creation of LCDB 1.1 involved approximately 600,000 CPU-hours of computing.
-The computing was conducted on a heterogeneous cluster environment, with jobs scheduled across a range of CPU nodes.
-Since the specific CPU node used for each job was not fixed, we provide a representative list of the hardware types used during experimentation: AMD EPYC 7502P 32-Core Processor, AMD EPYC 9534 64-Core Processor, AMD EPYC 7413 24-Core Processor, AMD EPYC 7452 32-Core Processor, AMD EPYC 7543 32-Core Processor, Intel(R) Xeon(R) CPU E5-2667 v4 @ 3.20GHz, Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz, Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz, Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz.
+\paragraph{Resource Usage and Green Machine Learning. } The creation of LCDB 1.1 involved approximately 800,000 CPU-hours and 3,000 GPU-hours of computing.
+The computing was conducted on a heterogeneous cluster environment provided by the Delft Artificial Intelligence Cluster (DAIC) \cite{DAIC}.
+Since the specific CPU node used for each job was not fixed, jobs were scheduled across a range of CPU nodes: AMD EPYC 7502P 32-Core Processor, AMD EPYC 9534 64-Core Processor, AMD EPYC 7413 24-Core Processor, AMD EPYC 7452 32-Core Processor, AMD EPYC 7543 32-Core Processor, Intel(R) Xeon(R) CPU E5-2667 v4 @ 3.20GHz, Intel(R) Xeon(R) CPU E5-2680 v4 @ 2.40GHz, Intel(R) Xeon(R) Gold 5218 CPU @ 2.30GHz, Intel(R) Xeon(R) Gold 6130 CPU @ 2.10GHz, Intel(R) Xeon(R) Gold 6140 CPU @ 2.30GHz.
+For TabPFN v2 learning curves, we used DelftBlue Supercomputer hosted at the Delft High Performance Computing Centre (DHPC) \cite{DHPC2024}, utilizing Nvidia A100 and Nvidia Tesla V100.
 Each compute job was allocated 20 GB of memory.
 We set the maximum execution time as 3.5 hours for computing per anchor, inner, and outer seed combination.
 If the total runtime exceeds this limit, the job is terminated and its status is recorded as a timeout.
 Both the error message and execution status were logged.

 We acknowledge the environmental footprint of this computation and have taken steps to reuse existing model outputs where possible to minimize redundant training.
 All prediction results during our training process are stored, which allows us to obtain more variants in addition to error rate learning curves, such as the AUC curve, the F1 score learning curve, the log-loss learning curve, and some more types of learning curves in metrics that may be of interest in the future.
 Furthermore, the processed learning curve data, LCDB 1.1, are annotated with standardized metadata using the Croissant format \cite{akhtar2024croissant}, which facilitates dataset discoverability and machine-readability through integration with web-based data indexing systems.